geofflangenderfer/contentIdeas/mediaNotes/influenceCialdini.md

 - have you written a book?
 Q: why is writing a book a good career move?
 - people obey authority.
 You will gain compliance from clients/peers because the book establishes you as an authority.
+Q: How do you compliance professionals use our authority heuristic against us?
+- pros know that you will click, whirr comply with authority.
+So they will associate their product/service with that authority:
+  - authority recommends their product/service
+  - fake the authority
+Q: How can you be viewed as an authority? pg 171
+- title: there's a click, whirr effect when you have the right title: software engineer, Dr., professor
+- size: the bigger I am, the more important I'm perceived.
+- clothes: if you dress like an authority figure, it activates a click, whirr
+- bling: tasteful conspicuous items lend click, whirr activated authority
+- Picture an authority figure from your customer's POV.
+Assume his title, dress, and habits to assume authority.
+- if i want to sell courses, I need to be viewed as an expert (FAANG, successful SAAS, popular info product)
+Q: how can you combat the authority click-whirr?
+- ask yourself:
+  - what authority evidence is there?
+  - does the expert benefit from lying?
+- look out for misdirection: easily overcome arguments against their product/service, bluffing until perceived then tightening up.
+Q: how can I establish my authority in the bootcamp?
+- argue against my interests: tell them I'm self-taught and a bootcamp isn't the only way to learn.
+- argue that they need to learn like self-taught developers because it will improve their careers
+Q: How can I use scarcity principle to influence students?
+- show them that coding is hard and that's why it's valuable.
+Not everyone can do this, but we can.
+We will get to build our passion projects, work at interesting jobs, or even start our own businesses.
+- hint that I have limited time and that I'm busy outside of class.
+- fear of loss as non-software jobs are eaten by software.
+Q: how can I use the scarcity principle to sell apps/courses?
+- limit the supply:
+  - only X spots in the course
+  - sign up for the waitlist
+Q: how do sales pros use the scarcity principle?
+- supply scarcity
+  - highlight scarcity to mark
+  - ask for a sale at this point
+  - resistance overcome when more supply found because of public commitment
+- time scarcity
+  - a time-decaying deal/availability
+Q: how might a political party influence the public with psychological reactivity? pg 189
+- have their message banned.
+This makes people more receptive without hearing the message.
+- publicize the banning
+Q: how can I use psycological reactivity to influence students?
+- my boss wouldn't like me telling you how you can teach yourself.
+They wouldn't enjoy as much of your business.
+But, I want to teach you how to fish, not feed you once.
+- I've got some strategies for y'all to find your own solutions, but I don't think y'all want them.
+Let's move on (hopefully this creates reactivity and desire for this info)
+Q: what's the most effective scarcity for sales?
+- scarcity due to social demand.
+We care more about what others are doing
+- "Use code to get what everyone wants: freedom.
+You can work from home with a job with high barriers to entry.
+This isn't easy."
+Q: how can we combat scarcity techniques?
+- learn to take notice of arousal during compliance situations: blood pressure rising, heart beating faster, considering a purchase decision
+- ask yourself if you want the item to possess it or to utilize it
+Q: how can I use competition to influence students?
+- competition creates an emotional response and heightened emotional state
+- I could give praise creating envy in those who don't receive
+Q: how can you predict when someone will use a heuristic?
+- if their decision is complex and they're in a compromised emotional state, they will rely on heuristics